-My documentaries depict the art and craft and soul of cinema through the eyes of artists who worked behind the scenes.
-I aim to deepen and widen everyone’s love of movies yet also pass the torch to rising generations of filmmakers.
+My documentaries depict the art, craft, and soul of cinema through the eyes of artists who work behind the scenes.
+I aim to deepen and widen everyone’s love of cinema, creativity, and storytelling yet also pass the torch to rising generations of filmmakers.
 By treating my subjects as fully rounded characters and addressing my interview subjects as complex human beings, I hope to celebrate the filmmaker’s struggle to create lasting art while living a full and engaged life. –Daniel Raim

 Academy Award-nominated filmmaker Daniel Raim is known for his award-winning documentaries about overlooked artists of Hollywood's Golden Age.